matrix-org/synapse/docs/federate.md

 see [reverse_proxy.md](<reverse_proxy.md>) for instructions on how to correctly set one up.

-In some cases you might not want Synapse to be running on the machine that has the `server_name` as its public DNS hostname, or federation traffic to use port than 8448 (e.g. you want to use `example.com` as your `server_name` but want Synapse to be reachable on `synapse.example.com:443`).
-This can be done using delegation, which allows an admin to dictate where federation traffic should be sent, see [delegate.md](<delegate.md>) for instructions on how to set this up.
+In some cases you might not want to run Synapse on the machine that has the `server_name` as its public DNS hostname, or you might want federation traffic to use a different port than 8448.
+For example, you might want to have your user names look like `@user:example.com`, but you want to run Synapse on `synapse.example.com` on port 443.
+This can be done using delegation, which allows an admin to control where federation traffic should be sent.
+See [delegate.md](delegate.md) for instructions on how to set this up.

 Once federation has been configured, you should be able to join a room over federation.
 A good place to start is `#synapse:matrix.org` - a room for